Adel1250/Vacation-Tracking-System/README.md

 + Provides a **Web service interface** for other internal systems to query any given employee’s vacation request summary.

 + Interfaces with the **HR department legacy systems** to retrieve required employee information and changes.

+### 1.3.
+Non-Functional Requirements

++ The system should be **user-friendly** to ensure that employees and managers can use it without extensive training.

++ The system must ensure **secure handling** of employee data, especially given its integration with HR systems.

++ The system should comply with **organizational policies** and possibly legal regulations concerning employee data management.

 ## 2. Domain